timeplus-io/docs/docs/usecases.md

 ### S-DROP-LATE: Dropping late events to get real-time aggregation insights {#s-drop-late}

-**Use Case:** the streaming data may arrive late for many reasons, such as network latency, iot sensor malfunction, etc. When we run streaming analysis (such as payment per minute), we aggregate the data based on their event time (when the payment actually happened, instead of when Timeplus receives the data), and we don't want to wait for events which are significantly too late.
+**Use Case:** The streaming data may arrive late for many reasons, such as network latency, iot sensor malfunction, etc. When we run streaming analysis (such as payment per minute), we aggregate the data based on their event time (when the payment actually happened, instead of when Timeplus receives the data), and we don't want to wait for events which are significantly too late.

-Watermark is a common mechanism in the streaming processing world to set the bar how late the events can be.
-Unlike other systems, Timeplus makes it very easy to identify late event without explicitly setting a watermark policy.
+Watermark is a common mechanism in the streaming processing world to set the bar on how late the events can be.
+Unlike other systems, Timeplus makes it very easy to identify late events without explicitly setting a watermark policy.

 For a query like this